salmanghouridev/salmanghouridev/README.md

-Here’s a concise, visually appealing, and professional README.md version that includes About Me, Work Experience, Technologies (as a table), Featured Projects, and GitHub Stats.
-You can copy-paste this directly into your README.md file.
+Here’s a revised, visually appealing, and professional README.md for your GitHub profile.
+It incorporates your About Me, Work Experience, Technologies (expanded as a table), Featured Projects, and GitHub Stats.
+Projects are split into “Production Level” and “Basic/Personal” per your request.
+All sections are concise yet informative and ready for you to copy-paste.

 ---